Financial Signs of Alzheimer’s Disease and Dementia

 Trouble staying on top of bills and daily finances

 Occasional errors when managing household bills can be a normal part of aging.
 However, if you find yourself or your loved one making more and more mistakes, it’s cause for concern.
 According to research published in the Journal of the American Medical Association, those with Alzheimer’s disease and related dementias were more likely to miss bill payments up to six years before a diagnosis compared with healthy adults.
-And researchers at the University of Alabama found that those with mild cognitive impairment had trouble managing checkbooks and bank statements, in addition to staying on top of bills.
+Joanne Hsu, one of the authors of the study, says that duplicate payments—forgetting that a bill was already paid and paying it again—could also be a warning sign.

 Increased susceptibility to scams